a3emond/neat/README.md

-# neat
+# Neat
-Neat is a macOS assistant that keeps your user space tidy by cleaning leftovers, clutter, and forgotten files without touching system internals.
+Neat is a multi-layer macOS assistant (CLI + GUI) for managing user-created clutter.
+It removes app leftovers, oversized caches, old downloads, broken links, and developer build artifacts, with safe profiles, scheduling, and full transparency.